LEARNING OBJECTIVES

 How to use the Micrometer screw gauge

-• Place the object whose thickness is to be measured in between the jaws (the anvil and the spindle) of the micrometer.
+• Place the object whose thickness is to be measured between the jaws (the anvil and the spindle) of the micrometer.

 • Rotate the ratchet clockwise until the jaws touch the object.
 As soon as the object is gripped tight enough, it starts to slip, making a characteristic sound.